Scout fundraising ideas

 Petting zoo

-Partner with a local farm or petting zoo to bring in animals for a day of fun.
-Charge an entry fee and offer optional donations for extra activities, like pony rides, to raise even more funds.
-Make sure attendees can make quick payments from their phones, using methods like Venmo or Tap to Pay, so they don't need to return to their cars for cash.
+Make sure attendees can make quick payments from their phones, using methods like Venmo or Tap to Pay, so they don't have to return to their cars for cash.

 Field day

-Invite participants to register for a day of fun outdoor games and competitions, like relay races, a water balloon toss, and a good old-fashioned tug-of-war.
+Invite participants to register for a day of fun outdoor games and friendly competitions, like relay races, a water balloon toss, and tug-of-war.

-Make your fundraising event a success with sponsorships from local businesses to offset costs and bring in more participants.
+Make your fundraising event a success with sponsorships from local businesses to help offset costs and bring in more participants.

 Lemonade stand

-Sell lemonade (and maybe some tasty treats, too!) to raise funds for your cause.
-Make purchases smooth as butter with scan-to-donate and donation forms that accept every payment method, including Venmo!
+Set up a classic lemonade stand—and maybe add some tasty treats—to raise funds for your cause.
+Make purchases seamless with scan-to-donate and mobile-friendly donation forms that accept Venmo and other popular payment methods.

 Raise some dough with cookie dough